A Dramatic Turn of Events

-“Same ol’ garbage,” Baird told him.
+“Same ol’ nonsense,” Baird told him.
 “Commander’s got himself all riled up over supposed raids on a number of Luncia’s weapons facilities.
-We’re expecting orders at any time, though I’m sure he’ll keep us in the dark as usual.”
+We’re expecting orders at any time, though I'm sure he’ll keep us in the dark as usual.”

 “That’s a bold move for the pirates,” Arus said, sweeping his weapon low along the surface of the snow.
-“If they're desperate enough to take such risks, it could signal that our efforts to disrupt the smugglers’ supply chain has been effective.”
+“If they're desperate enough to take such risks, it could indicate that our efforts to disrupt the smugglers’ supply chain has been effective.”

 “For sure,” Baird said with a nod.
 “How was Manwana?
 Had to have been better than this ice cube!”

 Arus focused on a single snowflake and promptly cleaved it in two.
 “It was gorgeous.
 Best vacation I’ve ever had.”